Can a Real Estate Agent Pay a Referral Fee to a Non-Agent?

 • 5-Star Rated

-In most cases, no. A real estate agent cannot legally pay a referral fee to someone who is not licensed.
+In most cases, no. A real estate agent cannot legally pay a referral fee to someone who does not hold a real estate license.
+This catches a lot of people off guard — especially those who sent a friend to an agent and expected to see some money from the deal.

 What Counts as a Referral Fee